marcstringer/AWSCloudWatchLogs/example/README.md

 AWS_CLOUD_WATCH_LOGS_SECRET_ACCESS_KEY	| IAM Secret Access Key
 AWS_CLOUD_WATCH_LOGS_REGION				| AWS region

-Run the example code and it should create a log group and create a log stream viewable in the AWS console CloudWatch -> Log Groups (provided you remove the DeleteLogGroup function at the end of sample.agent.nut )
+Run the example code and it should create a log group, create a log stream and put a log event in them viewable in the AWS console CloudWatch -> Log Groups (provided you remove the DeleteLogGroup function at the end of sample.agent.nut )